Around the Mountain Circuit

 Distance: 15 km

 The Upper Lake Dive track climbs steeply to the junction with the Brames Falls Track.
 Continue right and follow the poled route through tussock below Fantham’s Peak before reaching the Fanthams Peak Track.
 Turn right and descend down to the car park at the Dawson Falls Visitor Centre.
-This is approximately the half way point.
+This is around the half way point.

 The Around the Mountain Circuit (AMC) can be accessed from several road ends in Egmont National Park, but traditionally begins at the North Egmont Roadend approximately 30 min drive from New Plymouth.
 Drive south on State Highway 3 to Egmont Village and turn right onto Egmont Road which will take you to North Egmont.